1983–84 Los Angeles Kings season

-The 1983–84 Los Angeles Kings season, was the Kings' 17th season in the National Hockey League.
+The 1983–84 Los Angeles Kings season, was the Kings' 17th season in the National Hockey League (NHL).
 It saw the Kings miss the playoffs, finishing fifth in the Smythe Division.
 It was the last season of the Triple Crown line of Marcel Dionne, Charlie Simmer and Dave Taylor as Simmer would be traded before the next season.
 All three would be named to the NHL All-Star game.